The headline rate of output prices showed positive growth of 9.3% on the year to December 2021, down from 9.4% in November 2021.

 The data for the latest two months of the Producer Price Index (PPI) and two quarters of the Services Producer Price Index (SPPI) are provisional.

-Response rates for the domestic Producer Price Index (PPI) and Export Price Index (EPI) show an increase between July 2021 and August 2021, whereas the response rates for the Import Price Index (IPI) show a decrease between July 2021 and August 2021 (Table 6).
+Response rates for the domestic PPI and Export Price Index (EPI) show a decrease between November 2021 and December 2021, whereas the response rates for the Import Price Index (IPI) show an increase between November 2021 and December 2021 (Table 8).
+The response rate for SPPI shows a decrease between Quarter 3 (July to Sept) 2021 and Quarter 4 (Oct to Dec) 2021 (Table 9).

 Contact details for this Statistical bulletin